bertilmuth/requirementsascode/README.md

 ```

 ## Pure domain code
 These are the domain classes.
-They are side effect free, since all communication with the infrastructure happens in the message handler.
+They don't communicate with the technical infrastructure, since all communication with the infrastructure happens in the message handler.

 In the example, there is only a single domain function: for creating a greeting, based on the user name.